S'pore firm's virtual payment card lets visitors go cashless in China

-Aleta Planet, a China-centric fintech firm started by Singaporean Ryan Gwee, yesterday officially launched its AP-1 virtual card for QR code or contactless payments through UnionPay, a global payment brand accepted at over 52 million merchants worldwide.
+Aleta Planet, a China-centric fintech firm started by Singaporean Ryan Gwee, on Friday (Dec 18) officially launched its AP-1 virtual card for QR code or contactless payments through UnionPay, a global payment brand accepted at over 52 million merchants worldwide.

 Aleta Planet's AP-1 is one of a few foreign virtual cards that can be widely used in China for big and small transactions.
 China's cashless society has often been a challenge for visitors, with many merchants not accepting international credit cards or cash.
 Payment is made from local bank accounts using mobile payments via QR codes.